mikeshulman/narya/README.md

 2. Codatatypes do not satisfy eta-conversion (this being undecidable in the recursive case).
 3. Elements of codatatypes are defined by copattern-matching rather than with tuples.

 Copattern-matching is similar to tupling, but the syntax is different (more like pattern-matching); all the methods must be labeled, including their initial periods; and a constant defined by copattern-matching can be corecursive, referring to itself in the (co)branches.
 As an example, the type `Stream A` (where `A` is a parameter) has two methods, `head` of type `A`, and `tail` of type `Stream A`.
-The infinite stream `nats n` of all natural numbers starting at `n` can then be defined by copattern-matching as
+For example, the infinite stream `nats n` of all natural numbers starting at `n` can then be defined by copattern-matching as
 ```
 def nats : ℕ → Stream ℕ
   ≔ n ↦ [